mo1ein/jobname/src/mhholding.md

 - Do you know abstract factory design pattern?

-- What go freamwork you are familiar with?
+- What go framework you are familiar with?

 - When you receive a request, how do you read data?
 How do you unmarshal it?